logeywilson/rai-sentinel-proj/README.md

 - Elevation data --> The use of [NASADEM](https://www.earthdata.nasa.gov/esds/competitive-programs/measures/nasadem), as shown in the [first-place solution](https://github.com/sweetlhare/STAC-Overflow) to the "Map Floodwater from Radar Imagery" competition, is extremely helpful in determining which areas are likely to flood.
 The reasoning is that areas with lower elevation have a higher likelihood of flooding.
 - Precipitation data --> The use of NASA's [GPM and TRMM data](https://gpm.nasa.gov/data) to examine precipitation could also help determine likelihood of flooding since areas with high precipitation are also subject to flooding.
 - The use of trained ML models to solve the binary classification problem on pixel-by-pixel data.
 This is a helpful addition since it does not involve the creation of a complex neural network!
 One implementation example is shown in the [first-place solution](https://github.com/sweetlhare/STAC-Overflow).
+- Running the competition's [first-place solution](https://github.com/sweetlhare/STAC-Overflow) on the updated sentinel data to compare their IoU scores with ours, taking either a max or average score for each image.

 On the topics of real-world impacts, it was mentioned that Flood Disaster is among the most costly natural disasters in the world.
-In the US Spe
+In the U.S. alone we are seeing the economic and humanitarian impacts of recent inland flood events across many Midwestern and Southern Plains states.
+The damage costs in 2019 were reported around $24.6 Billion accourding to NOAA

 ## Resources